bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

 =========  ======  ==============================================================
-id         int     The user ID for this user. real_name  string  The 'real' name for this user, if any. name       string  The user's Bugzilla login. email      string  The user's email address.
-Currently this is the same value as
+id         int     The user ID for this user. real_name  string  The 'real' name for this user, if any. nick       string  The user's nickname.
+Currently this is extracted from the
-                   the name.
+                   real_name, name or email field. name       string  The user's Bugzilla login. email      string  The user's email address.
+Currently this is the same value as the name.